 Putting T2 = 15 mg, we have

-Q.5: An infinite number of charges each equal to q are placed along the x-axis at x = 1, x = 2, x = 4, x = 8 …… and so on.
-Find the potential and the electric field at the point x = 0 due to this set of charges.
+Q.5: An infinite number of charges, each equal to q, are placed along the x-axis at x = 1, x = 2, x = 4, x = 8 …… and so on.
+Find the potential and the electric field at point x = 0 due to this set of charges.

-and electric interaction is a two body interaction i.e., principle of superposition holds good –
+And electric interaction is a two-body interaction, i.e., the principle of superposition holds good –

-The situation is shown in fig. Consider a small element of length dx of the rod at a distance x from the origin.
-Then potential dVP at point P due to this element is given by
+The situation is shown in the figure.
+Consider a small element of length dx of the rod at a distance x from the origin.
+Then, potential dVP at point P due to this element is given by

 r2 = x2 + y2